 The need for additional regulation led to the 1832 creation of the position of Commissioner of Indian Affairs.
 The legislation creating this office included the following language: “No ardent spirits shall be hereafter introduced, under any pretense, into the Indian country.”
 This law was expanded by additional legislation in 1834 creating penalties for the sale, barter or introduction of alcohol onto Native American lands – with an exception to meet the needs of members of the United States military that may be serving on tribal lands.
-The reservation ban on alcohol, coupled with a prohibition of Native Americans being sold or consuming alcohol even off reservations, would continue for over a century, even after the 21st Amendment ended national prohibition.
+The reservation ban on alcohol, coupled with a prohibition of alcohol being sold to Native Americans to resell or to consume, even off reservations, would continue for over a century, even after the 21st Amendment ended national prohibition.

 After World War II, Native American veterans and their allies pushed for the rights of Native Americans to drink alcohol outside of reservations and for reservations to allow alcohol, both of which were still prohibited into the 1950’s.
 The House of Representatives discussed the end of Native American alcohol prohibition, noting: